OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 Call-by-name differs from macro expansion in that only the parameters are evaluated in the caller's context, not the whole body of the function.
+Step through a few slide shows of some call-by-name examples to see what the ramifications of this.
+When you are confident that you understand the subtleties involved, try the proficiency exercise that follows.

+.. avembed:: AV/PL/paramPassingByName.html ss
+   :long_name: By-name Slide Show

-.. inlineav:: paramPassingByName ss
+.. .. inlineav:: paramPassingByName ss
-   :long_name: Parameter Passing By Name
+..    :long_name: Parameter Passing By Name
-   :links:
+..    :links:
-   :scripts: AV/PL/paramPassingByName.js
+..    :scripts: AV/PL/paramPassingByName.js
-   :output: show
+..    :output: show

+Now it is time for you to do a proficiency exercise to see how well you understand call-by-name.
+When you do this proficiency exercise, each assignment statement will require two steps.
+In the first step corresponding to an assignment statement, you will have to compute the value on the right-hand side and then click the location where that value will be stored.
+In the second step, you will have to click on a potentially new pointer destination resulting from the computation and assignment that comprised your answer for the first step.

+.. avembed:: AV/PL/paramPassingByNamePRO.html pe
+   :long_name: Macro Proficiency Exercise

 This problem will help you review the differences among *call by